 As Vice President, General Counsel, and Corporate Secretary, Maria Gulluni is the principal legal adviser for ISO New England.
 She joined the ISO in 2000 as Senior Counsel and was subsequently promoted to Assistant General Counsel, then Deputy General Counsel.
 In this role, she was responsible for overseeing all corporate and market-related legal issues.
 Ms. Gulluni began her legal career as an associate in the Corporate Department at Shipman & Goodwin in Hartford, Connecticut, where she focused on mergers, acquisitions, and corporate transactions.
 She currently serves as the Chair of the Board of Trustees of Academy Hill School in Springfield, Massachusetts and is a member of the Board of Directors of the YMCA of Greater Springfield.

-As Vice President, Market Development, Mark Karl is responsible for the design and development of wholesale electricity markets and oversees the functions of Wholesale Markets Strategy, Demand Resources Strategy, NEPOOL Markets Committee coordination, and Market Rules Integration.
+As Vice President, Market Development & Settlements, Mark Karl is responsible for the design and development of wholesale electricity markets and oversees the functions of Wholesale Markets Strategy, Demand Resources Strategy, NEPOOL Markets Committee coordination, and Market Rules Integration.
 Mr. Karl previously served as Senior Director of Resource Adequacy in the ISO’s System Planning Department, where he was responsible for the operation of the Forward Capacity Auction, development of the load forecast and installed capacity requirements, and the auction qualification process.
 Prior to that, he served as Director of Market Development and Integration, designing markets and representing the ISO in stakeholder, regulatory, and legislative processes.
 Before joining the ISO in 2000, Mr. Karl was at Duquesne Light Company in Pittsburgh for nearly 20 years as a key member in Duquesne’s participation in Pennsylvania’s transition to competitive markets, interacting extensively with state regulators, and holding various roles, including engineer at fossil and nuclear plants, finance and strategic planning, and regulatory and economic analysis.